 - Tell, or write to, any staff member;

 - Call the internal or external reporting hotline;

 - Tell any family member, friend or support person.

-To notify DOC on behalf of an inmate or youth, a third party may
+To notify DOC on behalf of an inmate or youth, a third party may complete a

-report by email.
+Report By Email.
 Please provide as much detail as possible, including: